 PRP has faced criticism for being ineffective and placing undue stress and pressure on teachers.
-Its removal aims to ease the administrative burden and shift the focus from pay-linked performance to other performance management methods.
+Its removal from the STPCD as a mandatory requirement aims to ease the administrative burden and shift the focus from pay-linked performance to other performance management methods.

 Without PRP, schools have more flexibility to explore alternative approaches to the traditional annual appraisal cycle: